 - a.
 Permitted animal waste systems, under the conditions listed in Section V, subsection K. - b.
 Bedding and bunk feeding areas, including roof. - c.
 Any components of the animal waste system above the minimum and necessary for the number of animal units at the time of application. - d.
 Irrigation systems, spreading equipment, and other components required for field application. - e.
-Costs incurred to develop or implement a comprehensive nutrient management plan. - f.
 Mobile agitation, pumping, and related equipment.

-- 1. Assistance is limited to 75% of the county average cost, not to exceed 75% of the state average cost or as directed by the Commission. - 2.
-Not to exceed \$50,000 per cooperator.
+- 1. Assistance is not to exceed 75% of the state average cost or as directed by the Commission. - 2.
+Not to exceed a lifetime maximum of \$100,000 per cooperator.